Milk Burfi

 10. Step 10:

-The mass should become thick and viscous.
-If it turns out to be liquid, add a little more milk powder.
-But just a little!
+The mixture should turn thick and stretchy.
+If it's too runny, add a little more powdered milk — but just a little!

 11. Step 11:

-Pour the resulting mixture into a mold and sprinkle cashew nuts on top.
+Pour the mixture into a mold and scatter cashews over the top.

 12. Step 12:

-Lightly press the nuts into the dough and send them to the refrigerator for an hour to solidify.
+Press the nuts lightly into the surface and refrigerate for about an hour to set.

 13. Step 13: